wxli0/dyn/README.md

 To reproduce the results, we have the following notebooks, with results produced using geomstats 2.7.0.

-- [osteosarcoma_analysis.ipynb](https://github.com/wxli0/dyn/blob/main/dyn/notebooks/osteosarcoma_analysis.ipynb): Analysis of the osteosarcoma dataset.
+- [osteosarcoma_analysis.ipynb](https://github.com/wxli0/dyn/blob/main%4092c7a58/dyn/notebooks/osteosarcoma_analysis.ipynb): Analysis of the osteosarcoma dataset.

+- [osteosarcoma_analysis_no_rescale.ipynb](https://github.com/wxli0/dyn/blob/main%4092c7a58/dyn/notebooks/osteosarcoma_analysis_no_rescale.ipynb): Analysis of the osteosarcoma dataset without rescaling.

-- [breast_cancer_analysis.ipynb](https://github.com/wxli0/dyn/blob/main/dyn/notebooks/breast_cancer_analysis.ipynb): Analysis of the breast cancer dataset.
+- [breast_cancer_analysis.ipynb](https://github.com/wxli0/dyn/blob/main%4092c7a58/dyn/notebooks/breast_cancer_analysis.ipynb): Analysis of the breast cancer dataset.